 The following load line contains static and transient voltage regulation data as well as maximum and minimum voltage levels.
-It is recommended that the regulator's differential remote sense point for the processor's voltage regulator be located at the center of the processor's socket cavity.
+The differential remote sense points for the voltage regulator must be connected to the processor VCCSENSE and VSSSENSE pins.

 The upper and lower load lines represent the allowable range of voltages that must be presented to the processor.
 The voltage must never exceed these boundaries for proper operation of the processor.